nkabrown/bundle/git.md

 # Git

+To avoid tracking files that should be ignored and committing files that should not be a part of git history never use `git add .`, or `git add -A`,  or `git add --all`.
+All files should be explicitly added to the index execpt the initial commit when generating templates.

 Be careful before you commit in git.
 Never use `git add .`
 - `git add -p`
 - `git diff --cached` show the changes staged for next commit relative to the `HEAD`
 - `git show -w` ignore whitespace when comparing lines

+There are several advantages to using `git add -p`:
+- one more chance for you to review exactly what you are going to commit
+- know exactly what's in your commit so you can write better commit messages
+- reveals whitespace errors so they can be removed before committing
+- pick and choose the changes you want to commit to make commits more granular

 To get all remote branches: